xvnpw/ai-security-analyzer/README.md

 ## Architecture

-To help you understand how the application works, we've included an application flow diagrams.
+To help you understand how the application works, we've included application flow diagrams.

 ### Application Flow for `dir` mode